 Federal Direct Subsidized Loan

 Need-based loan with a fixed interest for the life of the loan.
-The 2019-2020 interest rate is 4.53% with a 1.062% origination fee.
 No interest accrues while the student is enrolled at least half-time.
 Repayment begins six months after the student ceases half-time enrollment.
 To view borrowing limits and to learn more about this loan, please visit the Dept. of Education’s website.

 Federal Direct Unsubsidized Loan

 Non-need based loan with a fixed interest for the life of the loan.
-The 2019-2020 interest rate is 4.53% with a 1.062% origination fee.
-Graduate interest rates are 6.08%.
 Interest accrues while the student is enrolled.
 Repayment begins six months after the student ceases half-time enrollment.
 To view borrowing limits and to learn more about this loan, please visit the Dept. of Education’s website.

 Interest Rates and Origination Fees